Jane Goodall Institute For Wildlife Research Education & Conservation: $27.4M Revenue, $26.3M Expenses

 - 2023

 Jane Goodall Institute For Wildlife Research Education & Conservation reported $27.4M in 2023 revenue — a mid-sized nonprofit by U.S. standards.
 Organizations in this bracket typically operate with a small permanent staff, project-based program structures, and modest reserves.
-Program-spending efficiency is strong: 80% of total expenses flow to program activities, above the 75% benchmark most third-party charity raters use.
+Financial health is a strength: Jane Goodall Institute For Wildlife Research Education & Conservation carries a healthy operating-reserve cushion against $26.3M in annual expenses, the kind of balance-sheet stability that helps an organization weather funding gaps without cutting programs.

 Five-year revenue trajectory is strongly positive: Jane Goodall Institute For Wildlife Research Education & Conservation has grown materially in real terms, which usually signals successful fundraising and program expansion.
-CEO compensation is reported as zero in the filing — typical for nonprofits where the chief executive is paid through a related entity (parent system, university, or foundation) rather than the filing organization itself, or for small organizations whose chief is a volunteer or board member.
+Officer compensation is on the higher side of the band typical for nonprofits this size: $1.4M in total current-officer compensation against $27.4M in revenue.
+Not necessarily inappropriate — large healthcare systems and university systems often pay competitively with for-profit equivalents — but worth reading in context.
 Jane Goodall Institute For Wildlife Research Education & Conservation works in Environment & Animals — environmental, conservation, animal-welfare, and natural-resources programs.
 The sector spans large international conservation groups and small local land trusts; the financial profile varies accordingly.

 How Jane Goodall Institute For Wildlife Research Education & Conservation Compares

-Jane Goodall Institute For Wildlife Research Education & Conservation directs 78.0% of spending to programs, meeting the 65% minimum recommended by charity watchdogs.
-Its efficiency score of 82/100 is 9 points above the Environment & Animals category average.
-The organization holds 9.8 months of operating reserves, indicating strong financial stability.
+Jane Goodall Institute For Wildlife Research Education & Conservation earns a NonprofitTruth efficiency grade of B (73/100).
+That is 10 points above the Environment & Animals category average.
+Compensation for current officers and key employees represents 5.28% of total revenue.
+The organization holds 9.8 months of operating reserves, indicating strong financial cushion.

 Revenue History